ForumShah8/summer-break/README.md

 <br/>
 <h4>Steps to install Python and Flask</h4>
 <ul>
-<li>To install Python type in the following commands in your bash terminal:</li>
+<li>To install Python type in the following commands in your terminal:</li>

 ```
 sudo apt update